anastassia-b/compilation/MachineLearning/notes.md

 3. Expectation maximization.
 4. genetic algorithms. kills off or share parts of code.
   - but hard to determine how to share code that doesnt destroy it completely.

+### November 29, 2017

+Recap and correction from yesterday--
+We were trying to use sequence models to:
+* generate text
+* predict next token in the sequence
+* smoothing

+If we want to generate text for HMM its simple: we pick the initial state, then we use emission probability to emit a word, then use transitional probability to generate a new state.
+Generates word by word.

+Predicting the next token is a bit different.
+If you see "to be", and you want to guess next word, you don't know the hidden states, but you want a probability distribution on the 3rd state.
+Because that determines what word comes out.
+To figure out that, you need the 2nd hidden state, and work backwards.

+There's some algebra you can do to calculate it.
+How inference works.

+For RNNS, We have an initial state.
+Problem with other model: even if its 99% accurate... as soon as you get a wrong word, you're probably going to get every other word wrong.
+Overall your accuracy is low.
+There's no correction, no way to get back on track.

+These are not inferences, they are functions!
+The word is deterministically produced.
+Because the 3rd state is determined.
+While the word is a probability distribution, its always the same one.
+So you might get different words sometimes, but not what you want.
+It'll always try to write the same sentence.

+Generation: will struggle to learn the model at all, and no way to predict right word.

+So the right picture:
+It should have as the inputs, the REAL words.
+Out on top should be the guesses of the words.
+So it has a way to pull it back.
+And each is a function of the priming words, instead of the state.
+You can also predict the next token properly.

+Could also turn into generative mode, if you feed the words back in.

+---

+When you have RNN, the input below has a high dimensionality.
+For example, 50K words and 128 units.
+The weight matrix is huge.

+If you have elephant 1000 times, and if you only see gazelle 10 times, you dont know how to set the weights correctly for the transformation.
+We'd like to capture elephant and gazelle.

+Latent dirichlet allocation.
+We want to find a word embedding.
+A word2vec.

+We want to transform our words from being 50K dim vectors, to 256 dim vector.
+So instead of being a one hot encoding of individual words.
+Euclidian norm.
+So from sparse (everything is 0 except for 1 spot) representation to dense representation (distributed).

+We want to encode similar words in similar ways.
+So we've compressed it.

+The problem with the 50K encoding.
+Every word is the same "distance" to the same one.
+One alternative is to use numeric codes to represent the words.
+If we assign those words randomly then.. just because the numbers 3 and 4 are close together, if 3 is house and 4th is gazelle, they have nothing to do with each other.
+So while its more efficient, it still doesn't mean that things close together are conceptually similar.
+This is still bad since the emission is a LINEAR function.
+So things that are close, they'll stay close.
+So in 50K all are different.

+So let's figure out dense representation.
+We'll need more than one dimension.
+Like an elephant and a car.
+Once we figure out word embedding, we'll use that as the inputs.

+**Representation Learning**

+We want a better representation of words, where similar words have similar vectors of values.
+One thing that is common in RL is to use _unlabeled data_.
+The task we'll be performing is an unsupervised task.

+`large elephant trods slowly`

+So let's look at the two words next to elephant.
+We could look at a large window, and give more weight to the closer words.
+We want to train a network to use `large` and `trods` to figure out `elephant`.
+We really care about changing the embedding weights (and the weights connecting to elephant).
+Same way with back propagation..

+That's why google wants to digitize all books.
+They want to make a model over all books ever written.
+There's a ton of unlabeled data (as opposed to labeled cat photos).

+This is semi-supervised learning.
+Maybe.
+If we want to predict the next word in the sequence, there's a correct word.
+Like asking "Is the capital of USA Washington DC?".

+Let's see some variants of RNNs.
+"Is Ned cool?" -> Then answers the question.

+**Long short term memory network**

+Let's say I have a really long question, and then yes/no.
+With gradient descent, we tweak all the weights simultaneously.
+But here we're going to tweak the weights a little bit. like in the last state and the yes/no node.
+There are a lot of weights even just there, that matrix.
+But even if we tweak these..

+Even deep feedforward networks.
+Like telephone, the longer the chain, the worse the implementation.
+Fundamentally this is why its hard to train deep neural networks.
+For RNNS, the problem is even worse.
+Because in deep ones, the weight matrices are different, BUT in RNNS its the same weight matrix, so the problem compounds.

+Even if we change the weight matrix in the beginning, we can't predict, its so scrambled.
+So the network is biased to use the later information.
+The problem is with the training, it will disregard a source of truth further away.

+For LSTM, we'll still have inputs in each time, but instead of a layer of nodes that is the function of the state, we're going to have a more sophisticated cell, which we still feedforward.
+These cells are components, aggregates, they have a structure.
+We have the prior state, which comes into the cell, combined with the new input (concatenated), comes up with a new state.
+Normally if we fed this forward, that'd be a normal RNN.
+But we're also going to calculate a 256 dimension ~~sigmoid~~ tanh.
+New state is a delta of the prior state.

+There's a path by which a change in the beginning could have a fast/clear route to send signal all the way down.
+It's not corrupted by intermediate information.
+It's typical to use Relu (0 - +).
+But it's also a bit problematic since the state can only grow and grow.
+Weird.
+So we also use tanh.
+Which is like a sigmoid, from -1 to 1.
+Like a volume nob, an operation.

+Different kinds of networks.
+Prediction at every time step, another prediction after a couple steps, but what about translation?

+The output is variable length if I want for the end to figure it out...or if I output it at each step, that's also not good.

+So we'll get a state at the end.
+Which we'll feed into an RNN, which will generate french words.
+This is **Encoder/Decoder**.
+Sequence to sequence.
+Neural machine translation.
+State of the art.
+Harder for simultaneous interpretation.
+Encoder/Decoder is not a good fit for simultaneous.

+Question/Answer problems with memory and attention.
+Like outputting notes from each chapter instead of one "book" state at the end.
+And then getting a question state and feeding in the notes, to get a final answer.